by Jordan Clary

 And I in my bed again.

 Anonymous intrigued me.
 Who had he been?
 A lover?
 A traveling bard?
 A young man, vital or dying?
 I believed that the writer of “Western Wind” was male, just as later I would read lyrics that would speak to me in a female voice.
 Part storyteller, part lyricist, Anonymous had many faces, many voices.
 Old and Middle English poetry led me into an ancient world of adventure and travel where waves battered rocky cliffs and monsters devoured warriors.
 I believe it was this poetry that also first inspired my love of the sea.
 The English language is a source of great interest for me and many others around the world.
-Those whose first language is not English have benefited from courses like those found on this website.

 Last fall I was asked to do a series of poetry workshops for Janesville Elementary School in Janesville, California, for the River of Words art and poetry contest there, coordinated by Becky Thompson.
 Former poet laureate Robert Hass originated River of Words (a nationwide project) as a way for communities to learn about their local watersheds.
 It’s an idea I am especially attracted to because it connects poetry to the tangible world of nature, and also teaches students about the biology, ecology, and history of their area.